-Preferably grade A in GCSE French, German or Spanish, but please consult with staff regarding suitability.
-The minimum grade is B, in accordance with school policy.
+A minimum of Grade 6 is required, but those with a Grade 7 or above in GCSE French, German or Spanish may find it easier; please consult staff with regard to suitability.
 Students are encouraged to visit the target language country during the course and are required to attend weekly oral lessons with the Foreign Language Assistants.
 Students should be genuinely interested in expressing their views in French, German and Spanish on a range of issues.
 Languages at Sixth Form level suits people who enjoy the opportunity to discuss and debate across a number of different themes and who are prepared to do this accurately and concisely.

-Nowadays, languages form a part of many courses of study.
-French, German, English and Spanish are interrelated disciplines.
-Economics, Business Studies and Computing with a language can lead to work in European Business Studies.
-English, History and a language are an excellent preparation for Law.
-Many degree courses now include opportunities for a year abroad.
+Languages complement many courses of study.
+French, German, English and Spanish are interrelated disciplines; Economics, Business and Computer Science with a language can lead to work in European Business Studies; English, History and a language are an excellent preparation for Law.
+Many degree courses include opportunities for a year abroad.